DjangoGirls/tutorial/django_start_project/README.md

 In console you should type (remember that you don't type `(blog) ~$`, ok?):

+> Remember to run everything in the virtualenv.
+If you don't see a prefix `(blog)` in your console you need to activate your virtualenv.
+We explained how to that in __Django installation__ chapter in __Working with virtualenv__ part.

     (blog) ~$ django-admin.py startproject mysite

 `django-admin.py` is a script that will create folders and files for you.
 It should look like this: